“Pregnant and Don’t Want the Baby”: Explore Adoption Options

 3. What are Your Personal Goals?

 If you are pregnant and don’t want to be, it may be because you have other plans for your life right now.
-Maybe it’s finishing school, beginning a career or finding that special someone.
+Maybe it’s finishing school, beginning a career, or finding that special someone.
 And it’s no secret that raising a child may make those goals more difficult.

 Raising a child requires a great deal of time and effort.
-This can be challenging enough for parents who’ve been planning for years to have children, but of course it’s often more difficult if you weren’t expecting to be pregnant.
+This can be challenging enough for parents who’ve been planning for years to have children, but of course, it’s often more difficult if you weren’t expecting to be pregnant.

 There’s no shame in putting off parenting to pursue your personal goals.
 Adoption may provide you the opportunity to move forward with your life and career, especially if you are currently pregnant and don’t want the baby.